adieyal/sd-dynamic-prompts/README.md

 	A {house|apartment|lodge|cottage} in {summer|winter|autumn|spring} by {2$$artist1|artist2|artist3}

-Will any of the following prompts:
+Will produce any of the following prompts:

 - A **house** in **summer** by **artist1**, **artist2**
 - A **lodge** in **autumn** by **artist3**, **artist1**